NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM-Process/data-organization.md

 ## Motivation

 ### 5S methodology
-“5S” {% cite Wikipedia:5S %} is a workplace organisation method that uses a list of five Japanese words translated into English as: sort, set in order, shine, standardise and sustain.
-In the context of organising research data, 'sort' would refer to deleting unnecessary files.
+“5S” {% cite Wikipedia:5S %} is a workplace organisation method that uses a list of five Japanese words translated into English as: sort, set in order, shine, standardize and sustain.
+In the context of organizing research data, 'sort' would refer to deleting unnecessary files.
 'Set in order' would refer to developing and documenting naming conventions and folder structures.
 'Shine' would refer to following conventions and developing routines.
-'Standardise' would refer to documenting rules and responsibilities and developing best practices and standard operating procedures (SOPs).
+'Standardize' would refer to documenting rules and responsibilities and developing best practices and standard operating procedures (SOPs).
 And 'sustain' would refer to regularly checking that rules are being followed and making improvements where necessary {% cite assmann_2022 %}.

 ### Further resources on the 5S methodology
 * [The 5S Methodology in Research Data Management](https://doi.org/10.5281/zenodo.4494258)